-- If you can, search with someone else—if you find your cat, he may be easier to catch with someone else there.
+- If you can, search with someone else — if you find your cat, she may be easier to catch with someone else there.

-- Bring tools with you: flashlight to check in dark spaces, a carrier in case you find him, a towel to contain him if he’s fractious, some food or his favourite treats to lure him.
+- Bring tools with you: flashlight to check in dark spaces, a carrier in case you find her, a towel to contain her if he’s fractious, some food or his favourite treats to lure her.

-- If someone has sighted your cat, you may need to set a live trap.
-Even some of the friendliest indoor cats will display aggressive behaviour once removed from their “territory”.
+- If someone has seen your cat, you may need to set a live trap.
+Even some of the friendliest indoor cats will display aggressive behaviour once removed from their territory.
 This may mean your cat won’t respond to you.
-He could even shut down and starve himself.
+She could even shut down and starve herself.
 Never leave a live trap set unless you can check it at least every few hours.

-- Our staff will guide you through the process of searching for your cat when you get here.
-While you’re here, we can also give you lots of tips for finding your cat!
+- Our staff will guide you through the process of searching for your cat.

-- Come often!
+- Call often!
 Just because you lost your cat yesterday, he may not arrive at the shelter for several days, weeks, or months!
 Don’t stop looking.